-MMRP154 Construction Noise/Vibration NV-22 CNST- NOISE- 22 than five days will be pre-certified by the Acoustical Engineer during field measurements at a test site or guaranteed by the equipment vendor to meet the noise limits developed for construction equipment as shown below.
-Noise Emission Limits for Construction Equipment Equipment Type and Typical Lmax Sound Level at 50 ft dBA Excavators 82 Dump trucks 81 Front end loaders 82 Dozers 82 Concrete trucks 77 Graders 81 Cranes 79 Backhoes 75 Compactors 77 Compactor roller 81 Concrete pumping trucks 77 Tamper/Aligner 81 Water trucks 77 Large and small diameter auger drill-rigs 81 Diesel generators 69a Flat-bed semi-trucks 81 Air compressors 70a Welding equipment 73 a - Assumed acoustically treated С Contractor COMPLETE 4Q 2018 MMRP155 FEIS CNST- NV-22-2 Construction equipment will be retested at six-month intervals while in use onsite.
+MMRP154 Construction Noise/Vibration NV-22 CNST- NOISE- 22 Major equipment to be used at the surface of the construction site for a total duration greater than five days will be pre-certified by the Acoustical Engineer during field measurements at a test site or guaranteed by the equipment vendor to meet the noise limits developed for construction equipment as shown below.
+Noise Emission Limits for Construction Equipment Equipment Type and Typical Lmax Sound Level at 50 ft dBA Excavators 82 Dump trucks 81 Front end loaders 82 Concrete trucks 77 Graders 81 Cranes 79 Backhoes 75 Compactors 77 Compactor roller 81 Concrete pumping trucks 77 Tamper/Aligner 81 Water trucks 81 Compressed-air construction tools 81 Air compressors 70 Welding equipment 73 a - Assumed acoustically treated C Contractor COMPLETE 4Q 2018 MMRP155 FEIS NV-22-2 Construction equipment will be retested at six-month intervals while in use onsite.
 Any equipment used during construction may be subject to confirmatory noise level testing by the contractor at the request of the VTA. С Contractor COMPLETE 4Q 2018 MMRP156 Vibration - piling SEIR-2 NOISE- Impact pile driving will be avoided near vibration-sensitive areas where possible.
-Drilled piles, or the use of a sonic or vibratory pile driver, or other "quiet piling" techniques are quieter alternatives and may be used where geological conditions permit. С Contractor COMPLETE 2Q 2016 MMRP157 Construction: Visual Qu Construction Noise/Vibration SEIR-2 NV-23 CNST- The contractor is required to initially perform vibration monitoring at the nearest residence or commercial structure within 100 feet of pile driving operation.
+Drilled piles, or the use of a sonic or vibratory pile driver, or other "quiet piling" techniques are quieter alternatives and may be used where geological conditions permit. С Contractor COMPLETE 2Q 2016 MMRP157 Construction: Visual Qu Construction Noise/Vibration NV-23 CNST- NOISE- The contractor is required to initially perform vibration monitoring at the nearest residence or commercial structure within 100 feet of pile driving operation.
 If the measured vibration data during the first two days is in compliance with the vibration limits, vibration monitoring may be discontinued at the site, assuming that piling operation occurs close to the nearest receptor.
 Vibration measurements will be measured in the vertical direction on ground surface or building floor and measured during a pile driving operation. С Contractor COMPLETE 2Q 2016